bigpel66/NodeJS_Practice/inflearn/Node.js Book/node_sns_application/README.md

 <h1 align="center">node_sns_application</h1>
 <div align="centeR">
-    The project to implement SNS service
+    The Project to Implement SNS Service
 </div>

 ## What is this project?